aws-solutions/cognito-user-profiles-export-reference-architecture/README.md

     |- scan-table.js                                            [ Scans the backup table and queues items for the Import Workflow ]
     |- update-new-users.js                                      [ Updates users that have been imported to the new user pool ]
 ```

+## Collection of operational metrics

+This solution collects anonymous operational metrics to help AWS improve the quality and features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/cognito-user-profiles-export-reference-architecture/appendix-c.html).

 ## License
 Cognito User Profiles Export Reference Architecture is distributed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).